The Crow: Gallery Books

-O'Barr stated in a 2004 interview that an Author's Edition would contain at least "60 pages of new material that no one has ever seen.
-Half of that are pages that had to be removed for space reasons."
-O'Barr described the additions as including "more romance flashback scenes between Eric and Shelly," as well as sequences that would make the work "more visually interesting."
-On January 16, 2010, it was announced on O'Barr's official website that the Author's Edition of The Crow was indeed going to be released and that O'Barr was currently working on it.
-On April 7, 2011, O'Barr announced that The Crow: Special Edition would be released on July 28, 2011, from Gallery Books.
+O'Barr revealed in a 2004 interview that an Author's Edition would contain at least "60 pages of new material that no one has ever seen.
+Half of that are pages that had to be removed for space reasons".
+O'Barr described the additions as including "more romance flashback scenes between Eric and Shelly", as well as sequences that would make the work "more visually interesting".
+The Crow: Special Edition was released on July 28, 2011, published by Gallery Books.

 IDW Publishing

 In July 2012, IDW Publishing published a new five-issue Crow series, The Crow: Death and Rebirth, written by novelist John Shirley (co-writer of the original Crow film) and illustrated by Kevin Colden.

-Four more IDW Crow series followed: The Crow: Skinning the Wolves (2013), The Crow: Curare (2013), The Crow: Pestilence (2014) and The Crow: Memento Mori (2018).
+Six more IDW Crow series followed: The Crow: Skinning the Wolves (2013), The Crow: Curare (2013), The Crow: Pestilence (2014), The Crow: Memento Mori (2018), The Crow: Hack/Slash (2019) and The Crow: Lethe (2020), as well as two IDW one-shot issues: The X-Files/The Crow: Conspiracy (2014) and The Crow: Hark the Herald (2019).

+Sumerian Comics

+In July 2024, Sumerian Comics revealed during San Diego Comic-Con that they would be taking over the license to reprint stories as well as publish new stories within the universe.
+The first reprint announced is The Crow: Dead Time #1 - 3 to be released monthly beginning in October 2024.

 Plot

 The story revolves around an unfortunate young man named Eric.
 He and his fiancée, Shelly, are assaulted by a gang of street thugs after their car breaks down.
-Eric is shot in the head and is paralyzed, and can only watch as Shelly is savagely beaten, raped, and then shot in the head.
+Eric is shot in the head and paralyzed; he can only watch as Shelly is savagely beaten, raped, and then shot in the head.
 They are then left for dead on the side of the road.
-Eric later dies in the hospital operating room while Shelly is DOA.
+Eric later dies in the hospital operating room, while Shelly is dead on arrival.

 He is resurrected by a crow and seeks vengeance on the murderers, methodically stalking and killing them.
 When not on the hunt, Eric stays in the house he shared with Shelly, spending most of his time there, lost in memories of her.
 Her absence is torture for him; he is in emotional pain, even engaging in self-mutilation by cutting himself.

-The crow acts as both a guide and goad for Eric, giving him information that helps him in his quest but also chastising him for dwelling on Shelly's death, seeing his pining as useless self-indulgence that distracts him from his purpose.
+The crow acts as both a guide and goad for Eric, giving him information that helps him in his quest, but also chastising him for dwelling on Shelly's death, seeing his pining as useless self-indulgence that distracts him from his purpose.